 Dave noted the ONLY downside was a limit to the number of articles that could be included with each issue, but the limit was still far generous enough to meet our needs.

-Dave also reported that he also received an email from Pete indicating the NOAA Diversity and Inclusion conference was being rescheduled to Oct 25 (though the concrete around the date was not entirely settled yet).
+Dave also reported that he also received an email from Pete indicating the NOAA Diversity and Inclusion conference was being rescheduled to Oct 25 (though the concrete around the new date was not entirely settled yet).

 Dave reported on activities by the Gender Mainstreaming Working Group.
 The team: